-The other day my colleagues were discussing about some life insurance plans in the office.
+The other day my colleagues were discussing something about life insurance plans in the office.
 I heard they were saying something about term insurance.
-I also became curious in their discussion and searched online what these plans are about.
-I found them good; the whole idea behind a term plan is to have a back up financial reserve to ensure your family does not suffer monetarily when plan holder’s income stops due to his death.
+So, I also became curious in their discussion and searched online what these plans are about.
+The whole idea behind a term plan is to have a back up a financial reserve to ensure your family does not suffer monetarily when the plan holder’s income stops due to his death.

 You pay premiums for car insurance, health insurance or for that matter any type of insurance the company pays only when you suffer a financial loss to the insured commodity due to specified perils.
 Your insurance company won’t pay anything if nothing happens to your car even though you have regularly paid premiums.
 But being well insured gives you peace of mind that you are protected from certain inherent losses.
 That peace of mind is invaluable and can’t be expressed in monetary terms.

-Analyzing this further, if I die early, say three years after taking the policy, I would have paid INR 30K as premium which would be around INR 36-40K if I adjust it for interest and my family would be getting INR 1 crore.
+Analyzing this further, suppose I die, three years after taking the policy.
+Then I would have paid INR 30K as premium which would be around INR 36-40K.
+If I adjust it for interest and my family would be getting INR 1 crore.
 That would be more than 250 times the money I paid to the company.
-So, investing in a term plan is not bad deal.
+So, investing in a term plan is not a bad deal.